fastfetch-cli/fastfetch/README.md

 # Fastfetch

 Fastfetch is a [neofetch](https://github.com/dylanaraps/neofetch)-like tool for fetching system information and displaying them in a pretty way.
 It is written in pure c, with performance and customizability in mind.
-Currently Linux, Android and MacOS are supported.
+Currently Linux, Android, BSD and MacOS are supported.

 <img src="screenshots/example1.png" width="49%" align="left" />
 <img src="https://upload.wikimedia.org/wikipedia/commons/2/24/Transparent_Square_Tiles_Texture.png" width="49%" height="16px" align="left" />